Why the “Wild Neighbours” Matter

 3. “Brash” Mulching

-Smaller, leafier cuttings can be chopped up and spread around the base of younger trees (keeping a few inches clear of the trunk).
+Usually we chop up smaller, leafier cuttings and spread them around the base of trees (keeping a few inches clear of the trunk).

-Why: This creates a damp, dark microclimate for ground-dwelling hunters like ground beetles, which eat the slugs and snails that would otherwise target your new grafts.
+Why: This creates a damp, dark microclimate for ground-dwelling hunters like ground beetles, which eat the slugs and snails that would otherwise target new plants and trees.